Sex and UTIs

 - Revaluate your birth control methods.
 Diaphragms, or unlubricated or spermicide-treated condoms, can all contribute to bacterial growth.

 - Use URIEXO® daily.
-Taken daily, URIEXO® will help flush out bacteria and provide a bacterial defence before UTIs can start.
+Taken daily, URIEXO® will help flush out bacteria and help maintain urinary tract & bladder health.

-Break the Vicious Cycle of Recurrent UTIs with Double-Action URIEXO…
+Break the Vicious Cycle of Recurrent Urinary Tract Health Issues with Double-Action URIEXO…

-an ounce of prevention is worth a pound of cure.
+an ounce of protection is worth a pound of cure.

 Diabetes & UTIs: If you’re a person with Type 2 diabetes, your risk of developing UTIs may be even higher than non-diabetics.
 Click here for some prevention tips to reduce your risk of getting UTIs.